gpufit/Gpufit/docs/bindings.rst

     % model ID
     model_id = ModelID.GAUSS_2D;

-When all input parameters are set we can call the C interface of |GF|.
+When all input parameters are set we can call the C interface of the Gpufit library.

 .. code-block:: matlab